sinsesgo: An autonomous daily briefing on Spanish media bias

 Models split between two tiers, routed through OpenRouter so I can swap them without touching the code:

-Long-context reasoning · anthropic/claude-sonnet-4.6 argumentation, omissions, historical coverage, summary
+Long-context reasoning · anthropic/claude-sonnet-4.6 argumentation, omissions, historical coverage, summary, fact-checker

 Here is what each agent does: